so-technology-watch/php-symphony-samples/README.md

 ## Update Schema and populate data

 No need to detail them because known of any good developer of symfony.

+## Roadmap

+Telosys for symfony currently needs:

+    Using geospatial data for customers.
+    Tests that mock api call.
+    Tests for core component.

 ## Troubleshooting